A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: Piecewise continuous conductivity

-In the fourth example, we consider a true conductivity with a discontinuous background.
-The true conductivity field consists of a discontinuous background with discontinuity at $y=0$ and two blobs centered at (0, 0.7) and (0, -0.7).
-The true conductivity is given by $\displaystyle \sigma(x)=\sigma_0(x)+e^{-20(x^2+(y+0.7)^2)}+e^{-20(x^2+(y-0.7)^2)}$ with the background conductivity

-The figure of true conductivity is shown in Fig. \ref{fig:true5}.
-Figs. \ref{fig:e-3_5} show the computed conductivity by MD-LDG with $P^2$ polynomial space of $16\times 16$, $32\times 32$ and $64\times 64$ from left to right with data noise $\varepsilon=0.1\%$.
-We can see that the recoveries can capture the location and height of the two blobs.
+{In the last example, we consider a discontinuous conductivity field with a discontinuous background.
+The background has a discontinuity at $y=0$ with a value of $1.5$ for $y>0$ and $1$ for $y<0$.
+A similar example can be found in \cite{Jin12}.
+The true conductivity consists of two circles centered at (0, 0.7) and (0, -0.7) with a height of 2.5 and 2, respectively, which is shown in Figure \ref{fig:true8}.
+Figure \ref{fig:e-3_8} shows the computed conductivity by MD-LDG with $P^2$ polynomial space of $16\times 16$, $32\times 32$ and $64\times 64$ from left to right with data noise $\varepsilon=0.1\%$.
+We can see that the recoveries can well capture the locations, heights, and shapes of the two circles. }